TheDeanLab/navigate/_sources/user_guide/case_studies/acquire_CT-ASLM-V1_and_CT-ASLM-V2.rst.txt

 #.
 Under :guilabel:`Channels` tab, press :guilabel:`Launch Tiling Wizard`.
 A popup
    named :guilabel:`Multi-Position Tiling Wizard` will appear.
 #.
 Follow :ref:`Imaging a Z-Stack with Stelzer mode <z_stack_stelzer>` to set up the
-   start and end positions in :guilabel:`Stack Acquistion Settings (um)`.
+   start and end positions in :guilabel:`Stack Acquisition Settings (um)`.
 At the same time, when pressing :guilabel:`Set Start Pos/Foc` to set up the start position, go to :guilabel:`Multi-Position Tiling Wizard` and press :guilabel:`Set Z Start`.
 When pressing :guilabel:`Set End Pos/Foc` to set up the end position, go to